hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 ### Card

-Use the `card` variant by default to create visual separation between Accordion Sections and other UI elements, organize blocks of content, and distinguish between sections with [Tab](/components/tab).
-Unlike [Card](/components/card)/Tiles or [Tables](/components/table), the `card` variant groups multiple expandable sections for flexible content management.
+Use the `card` variant to create visual separation between Accordion groups and other UI elements.

 !!!
 Do